unmeg/unmeg.github.io/_posts/2020-07-01-tplink-mr3020-sitrep-2.md

 ### Misc

-There were a bunch of packages (byacc, bison, libusb, texinfo, flex, and so on) that I grabbed along the way (mostly before I committed to taking better notes) and some ad-hoc edits I did here and there.
-Hopefully when I test out my build script later I will be able to identify them for lookers-on!
+There were a bunch of packages (byacc, bison, libusb, texinfo, flex, and so on) that I grabbed along the way (mostly before I committed to taking better notes) and some ad-hoc edits I did here and there (again, mostly before I committed to taking notes).
+Hopefully when I test out my build script later I will be able to better account for all of those little things for lookers-on!

 ## What next?